 “The principal of a school, who is of the opinion that a pupil in the school has or may have a communicable disease shall, as soon as possible after forming the opinion, report thereon to the Medical Officer of the Health Unit in which the school is located.”

-All diseases listed on the Reportable Diseases, 2013 MUST be reported to the health unit.
+All Diseases of Public Health Significance MUST be reported to the health unit.
 The health unit will require the name of the child(ren), date of birth, address, home telephone number, name of parent/guardian and their telephone number at work if available.

 In order for the health unit to follow-up appropriately with contacts of communicable diseases, you may be requested to provide the most recent list for the class of the infected child(ren).
 This list must include name, date of birth, address, home telephone number, name of parent/guardian and their work telephone number if available.